godotengine/godot-docs/classes/class_physicsdirectbodystate3d.rst

 Description
 -----------

 Provides direct access to a physics body in the :ref:`PhysicsServer3D<class_PhysicsServer3D>`, allowing safe changes to physics properties.
-This object is passed via the direct state callback of dynamic bodies, and is intended for changing the direct state of that body.
-See :ref:`RigidDynamicBody3D._integrate_forces<class_RigidDynamicBody3D_method__integrate_forces>`.
+This object is passed via the direct state callback of rigid bodies, and is intended for changing the direct state of that body.
+See :ref:`RigidBody3D._integrate_forces<class_RigidBody3D_method__integrate_forces>`.

 Tutorials
 ---------